 Think it’s too late to go to Oxford?
 Think again!
-The Oxford University Department for Continuing Education is here to help.
+The Oxford University Department for Continuing Education is there to help.

 Over 130 years ago a movement called ‘Oxford Extension‘ began at the University of Oxford.
 This initiative sprang from general educational reforms in the mid-Victorian era, and from a growing national sense of social awareness.

-But, possibly most importantly, most of our courses, including our online courses are ‘open access’ – you need no qualifications to get onto them.
+But, possibly most importantly, most of their courses, including their online courses are ‘open access’ – you need no qualifications to get onto them.
 Whoever you are, whatever your educational background, you are welcome.

 You are not (yet!) able to study for a degree in philosophy at OUDCE.
 But you can get CATS points (Credit Accumulated Transfer points) which might get you onto a degree course.
 Or you can study for all sorts of other Oxford qualifications.